 Bob has been a board member of several private companies, and currently is on the boards of Halfpenny Technologies and Collections Marketing Center.
 Bob and his wife Marta reside in Merion, PA.
 They have three grown children.

-Today, the company sells to every major retailer in the United States, including Wal-Mart, Sears, Macys JCPenney, Federated, and Dillard’s to name a few.
-Mark came to the firm in 1978 and held a variety of positions and became president in 1985.
+Mark Fishman is currently the CEO of TRF Holdings, LLC, a small investment company.
+Mark was the executive director of Global Brands Group USA.
+He was formerly CEO and chairman of Fishman & Tobin, Inc., a Philadelphia-based clothing manufacturing company.
+Fishman & Tobin was a family-owned business started in 1914 and was sold at the end of 2011 to Li and Fung.
+In 2014, it was spun off as part of Global Brands Group.
+Today, the company sells to every major retailer in the United States, including Wal-Mart, Sears, Macy’s, JCPenney, Amazon, and Dillard’s to name a few.
+Mark came to the firm in 1978 directly after law school.
+He held a variety of positions and became president in 1985.
 He assumed the role of Chairman in 2005.

-Mark has served on the board of The Children’s Hospital of Philadelphia for over 30 years.
-He is currently on the Foundation Board of Overseers at CHOP and is co-chairing the upcoming capital campaign.
-Mark also serves on the Board of Visitors of Duke University for the past 17 years.
-Other boards include the Brodsky Research Institute at Johns Hopkins, the Center for Leadership and Learning (CLAL) in New York, Atidim Board for educational charities based in Israel.
-He is also a Lifetime Trustee at Federation of Jewish Agencies of Greater Philadelphia and current Vice President.
+Mark has served on the board of The Children’s Hospital of Philadelphia (CHOP) for over 30 years, the last 10 as its Vice Chairman.
+He is currently on the Foundation Board of Overseers at CHOP and is co-chairing a new billion-dollar campaign.
+Mark also served on the Board of Visitors of Duke Law School for 10 years and is now a lifetime member.
+Mark serves on the boards of the Brodsky Research Institute at Johns Hopkins, the Center for Leadership and Learning (CLAL) in New York, and Atidim (an Israeli charity that educates the poor).
+He is also a Lifetime Trustee at Federation of Jewish Agencies of Greater Philadelphia and current Vice President of that organization.

 Chair, Department of Physiology